BrainGnosis/OmniBAR/README.md

 ## Quick Start

-### Latte Lab – Prompt Trace Scoring with OmniBAR
+### OmniBrew – Prompt Trace Scoring with OmniBAR

-Latte Lab is a lightweight full-stack experience built on top of OmniBAR to experiment with prompt executions, store their history, and review OmniBAR-derived scores.
+OmniBrew is a lightweight full-stack experience built on top of OmniBAR to experiment with prompt executions, store their history, and review OmniBAR-derived scores.

 **Backend**